notesofcliff/delve/src/home/doc/admin/Installation_and_Setup.md

 - **FLASHLIGHT_ACCEPTED_QUEUE_TIMEOUT**: How long to wait for an HTTP request to be accepted before timing out.
 - **FLASHLIGHT_SERVER_MAX_THREADS**: The max number of threads to spawn to handle web requests.

+**NOTE**: The provided example-settings.py will check environment variables of the same name for all of these server-specific configurations as well as other settings.

 ## Initial Configuration
 After installation, perform the initial configuration to tailor Flashlight to your needs.
-Most configuration settings are found in the `settings.py` file.
+Configuration settings are found in the `settings.py` file.

 ## Flashlight Supervisor